 I suppose that's the difference between me and Gale.
 He doesn't want to see.
 For him this war is the Capitol against the Districts.
 There is no grey area.
 The Capitol is evil, so everyone in it must be destroyed.
 He doesn't think about all the people caught in between.

 I've spent enough time in this city to understand that they aren't all bad.
 I've met the Effies and the Cinnas of the world.
-They may live here in the Capitol, but most are just as trapped as, those in the Districts.
+They may live here in the Capitol, but most are just as trapped as those in the Districts.
 They're the ones who people seem to forget about.
-And right now, they sit and wait, while a war being fought.
+And right now they sit and wait, while a war is being fought.
 But who is fighting for them?

 As I lie down and close my eyes, the first thing I see in my dreams is Peeta's face.
 He's concentrating, off to the side, tying knots.
 I recognize the short length of rope in his hands.
 It's the same rope that Finnick gave to me.
 I know this must be another memory.
 That's all my dreams seem to be made of anymore.
 But I just don't know what could be so important about this one.
 No one died on this night.

 This is already the third time that I've had this dream, and it's always the same.
 There's nothing shiny about it.
 It's always just as I remember.
 I turn to see Jackson sitting beside me.
 We are surrounded by tents.
 In the background, I can hear Finnick call out from one.
 It's unclear what he says.
 Perhaps it's because I don't remember his exact words, but I know he is speaking to Peeta.
 I may not remember all the details, but I remember this night.